Wells-next-the-Sea railway station: Present day

-In 2007 the station building was a second-hand bookshop and pottery, with the site of the platforms an industrial estate known as Great Eastern Way.
+In 2007, the station building was a second-hand bookshop and pottery, with the site of the platforms an industrial estate known as Great Eastern Way.
 The old corn mill was used as a furniture warehouse, before being converted into flats.
 Part of the ground floor is occupied by Wells Antiques Centre and Glaven Veterinary Centre.

 Wells and Walsingham Light Railway

-Since 1982, there has been a second station at Wells, the terminus of the narrow gauge Wells and Walsingham Light Railway.
-This station is to the south of where the original line crossed the main coast road on the level.
+Since 1982, there has been a newer station at Wells, which is the terminus of the narrow gauge Wells and Walsingham Light Railway.
+This station is located just south of where the original standard-gauge line crossed the main A149 coast road on the level.